Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - This context acting like a carrier wave is not unbiased, it is algorythmically skewed.
 This is significant because if you control the medium you control the message.
 The new political parties are those who shape the network topology, essentially deciding how messages propagate. [[AlgoSov]]
 - Memes denote territory (just like project names).
 Parallels can be seen in the propaganda used to indoctrinate masses into upholding the idea of national boraders.
 This is a form of `noetic territorialisation`, leading to real territorialisation.
 	- The illusion of territories seem necessary however as much of society runs on trancendental psychology.
-		- You can see it on the macro level where we often undiscerningly beg to be hypnotized [[The Society of the Spectacle]] at churches, sports events, movie theatres and through group identities like company names ect.
+		- You can see it on the macro level where we often undiscerningly beg to be hypnotized at churches, sports events, movie theatres and through group identities like company names ect. [[The Society of the Spectacle]]
-		- On the mirco level its pretty apparent too if you look we communicate through symbols
+		- On the mirco level its pretty apparent too if you look; we communicate through symbols.
+Your reading a page of them now.
+Th
 	- Once an audience has been reached, this audience articulates their cultural boundaries (in multiple dimensions) through symbol.
 	- One might write a taxonomy of meme types - and they likely exist - but its probably easier to think in terms of provinance and intention.
 	- It might be said that memes are a form of diagrammatic reasoning; general memes have greater `extensionality` while specific memes have greater `intensionality`.
 These symbols and spells cover breath and depth of the audience.
 The in/out group boundaries.
-	- Assuming existance is a case of "I meme, therefore I am" and they are but another form of communication. then we can ask the significance of its message?
+	- Assuming communication is a case of "I meme, therefore I am" and they are but the transmission of ideas.
+We can ask the significance of its message?
 Is it genuinly bringing joy to the world?
 Is it positive sum?

 	- In the digital landscape, algorythm and network structure denotes replication affordances (aka audience).